Romareo876/customActionGoogleAssistant/README.md

 # Dialogflow: Node.js Custom Action
-a demonstration on how to create a custom action for Google Assistant using Dialogflow
+A demonstration on how to create a custom action for Google Assistant using Dialogflow and Node js

-Requirements:
-  Express
-  Node.js